 Medical Laboratory Sciences

-Medical laboratory scientists are highly skilled professionals dedicated to the analysis and interpretation of blood, bodily fluids, tissues and other biological specimans to aid in the detection, diagnoisis and treatment of disease.
+Medical laboratory scientists are highly skilled professionals dedicated to the analysis and interpretation of blood, bodily fluids, tissues and other biological specimens to aid in the detection, diagnosis and treatment of disease.

 Contact Health Professions Advising